• Home

 “What’s particularly troubling is … when bonds and stocks move together in price, then bonds are no longer a hedge for your equity portfolio, and they lose a substantial part of what makes them so special in constructing a portfolio,” Griffin said.

-The speculation bothered Treasury Secretary Scott Bessent, who claimed that Deutsche Bank’s CEO called him personally to apologise for a note published by his institution over the weekend, which suggested European investors may vote with their feet in response to Trump’s threats.
-Deutsche’s note was one of many that suggested Treasuries could be used to right-size Trump’s plan, including UBS’s Paul Donovan who suggested Uncle Sam’s deficits were the nation’s “Achilles Heel.”
+The speculation bothered Treasury Secretary Scott Bessent, who claimed that Deutsche Bank’s CEO called him personally to apologize for a note published by his institution over the weekend, which suggested European investors may vote with their feet in response to Trump’s threats.
+Deutsche’s note was one of many that suggested Treasuries could be used to right-size Trump’s plan, including UBS’s Paul Donovan, who suggested Uncle Sam’s deficits were the nation’s “Achilles’ heel.”

 A U.S. funding issue

-While recent yield shifts have been due to short-term foreign policy, it does lay bare the broader question about U.S. funding.
+While recent yield shifts have resulted from short-term foreign policy, this does lay bare the broader question about U.S. funding.
 National debt now exceeds $38 trillion, with the government forking out in excess of $270 billion in debt interest payments alone in the final three months of fiscal year 2025.
-Everyone from JPMorgan Chase CEO Jamie Dimon to Fed Chairman Jerome Powell are concerned not necessarily about the value of the nation’s debt, but its borrowing in relation to its economic growth.
+Everyone from JPMorgan Chase CEO Jamie Dimon to Fed Chair Jerome Powell are concerned not necessarily about the value of the nation’s debt, but its borrowing in relation to its economic growth.

 While some might argue a debt crisis will never come to pass because the Federal Reserve can simply print more money (inflationary in its own right), others fear investors at some point will feel the U.S. has reached an unstable spending threshold and demand higher returns as a result.

 So far, investors seem relatively sanguine about America’s fiscal trajectory.
-Yields fell fairly rapidly after President Trump delivered yet another TACO trade (Trump Always Chickens Out) and unwound his tariff threat on European nations.
-Likewise, while 30-year bonds are sitting between 4% and 5%, in keeping with the general trend of the past few years.
+Yields fell fairly rapidly after President Trump delivered yet another TACO trade (Trump always chickens out) and unwound his tariff threat on European nations.
+Likewise, 30-year bonds are sitting between 4% and 5%, in keeping with the general trend of the past few years.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.